-June 2023 Update: City Council has approved the installation of the Sheppard Avenue East Complete Street, including road safety improvements, cycle tracks, and public realm upgrades on Sheppard Avenue East between Bayview Avenue and Leslie Street.
-A copy of the staff report is available at IE4.3.
+City Council approved the installation of the Sheppard Avenue East Complete Street, including road safety improvements, cycle tracks, and public realm upgrades on Sheppard Avenue East between Bayview Avenue and Leslie Street, in June 2023.
+Road reconstruction is planned for 2025-2026.

 The City of Toronto is planning changes on this section of Sheppard Avenue East because: